watem-sedem/watem-sedem/docs/curve-number.rst

 Runoff model: Curve Number
 ##########################

+Both the processes of runoff and sediment production are closely intertwined.
-A rainfall-runoff module based on the curve number (CN) method is used to calculate runoff rates in the simulation domain.
+Within CNWS a rainfall-runoff module based on the curve number (CN) method is used to calculate runoff rates in the simulation domain.
+By Combining runoff rates and sediment loads one can get an idea of the sediment concentrations reaching the rivers.

 The original curve number method